imissyouso/textmagic-rest-java/docs/TextMagicApi.md

 <a name="searchChats"></a>
 # **searchChats**
-> SearchChatsResponse searchChats(page, limit, query)
+> SearchChatsPaginatedResponse searchChats(page, limit, query)

 Find chats by inbound or outbound messages text.